Mission-Minecraft/Launcher/README.md

 Minecraftia Launcher
 ====================

-The launcher for Mission Minecraft.
+A Minecraft laucnher built for Mission Minecraft.
+Licensed under the BSD 3-Clause License.